Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Hawks

-Malcolm Brogdon and his Boston Celtics teammates match up versus the Atlanta Hawks in the 2023 NBA Playoffs, at 3:30 PM ET on Saturday.
+The Boston Celtics, Malcolm Brogdon included, will be in action at 7:00 PM on Tuesday versus the Atlanta Hawks in the 2023 NBA Playoffs.

-With prop bets available for Brogdon, let's break down some stats and trends to assist you in making good picks.
+If you'd like to place a wager on Brogdon's props, we break down his available ones, providing some stats and trends, below.

 Malcolm Brogdon Prop Bets vs. the Hawks